sola-st/CMI-Finder/README.md

 python -m neural_models.predict --model codet5 --target folder --source ./test_repos/DynaPyt/ --model_path saved_models/t5_classification_final.mdl
 ```

+**Output:** Running this on our preselected set of previously unseen repositories produces the predictions saved in the file...

 The following command tests bilstm model on the DynaPyt repository.

 ```